isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 #### Content review

-The content review is performed by product manager leading the post (author), who will check if everything is in place, and if there's nothing missing.
-Will also make suggestions, ask questions, and make sure all the comments are solved (ping people on Slack if necessary).
+The content review is performed by product manager leading the post (author/index.html.md), who will check if everything is in place, and if there's nothing missing.
+Will also make suggestions, ask questions, and make sure all the comments are solved (ping people on Slack if necessary/index.html.md).
 Also, assure all items in the "general contributions" list presented in the MR description have been checked.

 The content team will follow with copyedit and check for grammar, spelling, and typos.
 Please follow the checklist in the MR description to guide you through the review.

-Lastly, the post should be reviewed by a Marketing team member (PMM, CMM) to evaluate wording and messaging.
+Lastly, the post should be reviewed by a Marketing team member (PMM, CMM/index.html.md) to evaluate wording and messaging.

 Follow the checklist on the MR description for every review item.